Web Application Hosting¶

 PrivApps¶

 - HiPerGator service user is created to run web applications.
-E.g. rc-svc-privweb-GROUP.
-This user will be a member of the HPG group.
+The name will follow the rc-svc-privweb-GROUP pattern.
+This user will be a member of a HPG group.

 - A /privapps/$project 60GB storage quota for application deployment.